rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

   For instance, I think that the conceptual work of [Stuart Armstrong][armstrongagenda] and [John Wentworth][wentworthagenda] is decently likely to be valuable (despite disagreeing with each of their overall strategies).
-I'm not really sure how much their work counts as agent foundations.
-I'll discuss this more below in a list of my thoughts about some research agendas
+  I'll discuss this more below in a list of my thoughts about some research agendas.
+  I'm not really sure how much their work actually counts as agent foundations.

 **More at the margin:**